 Common Signs that a Tree Is Dead and You Should Have an Arborist Remove It

-A dead tree isn’t just an eyesore—it can become a serious safety hazard.
-When trees die, their structural integrity weakens, making them prone to falling, especially during storms or high winds.
-Falling limbs or entire trees can cause significant property damage or injury.
-That’s why it’s essential to recognize the signs of a dead tree early and consult with a professional arborist to determine if removal is necessary.
-At The Tree Guy, our local arborists are experts at identifying and safely removing dead trees.
-Here are four signs that a tree is dead and should be taken down by an expert.
+A dead tree is more than an eyesore.
+It can become a serious safety hazard if it is left in place.
+As trees die, their structure weakens, which makes them more likely to fall during storms or high winds.
+Falling limbs or entire trees can cause property damage or injury.
+That is why it is important to recognize the signs of a dead tree early and take action.
+In many cases, working with local tree removal experts is the safest way to remove a dead or unstable tree.
+At The Tree Guy, our team can identify dead trees and remove them safely when needed.
+Below are four signs that a tree is dead and should be taken down.

 No Leaf Growth